mordbad/introduction-to-javascript/exercise-1/README.md

 exercise1.html:13 Uncaught TypeError: Cannot set property 'innerHTML' of null
 ```

-Looks like we're trying to set `innerHTML` on something that's `null`.
+:book: Looks like we're trying to set `innerHTML` on something that's `null`.
 It's not to hard to take a guess based on our code what the `null` thing is, but let's explore another debug tool while we're at it.

-* Between the two existing lines, add the following:
+:pencil2: Between the two existing lines, add the following:

 ~~~~javascript
 console.log('The current paragraph is:', paragraph);
 ~~~~

-* Refresh the page with the Console panel in DevTools still open.
+:pencil2: Refresh the page with the Console panel in DevTools still open.

 ~~~~
 The current paragraph is: null
 ~~~~

-Well we already knew that, but becoming comfortable with `console.log()` is crucial.
+:book: Well we already knew that, but becoming comfortable with `console.log()` is crucial.
 This is one of your primary tools of inspecting what's going on at runtime.

-Ok so back to our problem of a null paragraph.
+Ok, so back to our problem of a null paragraph.
 Can you guess why this is happening?

 No really, think about it a few second.

 The DOM is read sequentially from top to bottom.
 As the code is now, our `<script></script>` block is executed before anything in the `<body>` is even read initially.
 So when we try to find a `<p>` element, none exists because the parser haven't found it yet.

-* Make sure your `<script>` element is located below the `<p>` (paragraph) element.
+:pencil2: Make sure your `<script>` element is located below the `<p>` (paragraph) element.
 (Hint: the `<script>` block can live inside of the `<body>`).

 * Refresh your page.
 The result should be the text 'Hello Nerdschool' displaying in the paragraph below the heading.